The Complete Guide to After-Hours Call Handling for Service Businesses

 The Complete Guide to After-Hours Call Handling

-Here's a statistic that might surprise you: 47% of calls to service businesses come outside of regular business hours.
+Here's a statistic that might surprise you: many calls to service businesses come outside of regular business hours.

 That includes evenings, weekends, and holidays—times when most small businesses have nobody answering the phone.